EOEPCA/eoepca-killercoda/processing/openeo/3-deploy-spark-operator.md

 ## Deploying the Spark Operator

-The OpenEO Geotrellis engine relies on Apache Spark for processing.
-The Kubeflow Spark Operator is used to manage Spark jobs within our Kubernetes cluster.

-Let's deploy the Spark Operator using Helm:
+The OpenEO GeoTrellis engine requires Apache Spark for processing.
+Deploy the Spark Operator using Helm:

 ```bash
 helm upgrade -i openeo-geotrellis-sparkoperator spark-operator \